Honest Burgers COVID-19 Policy

 Food Collection & Queuing Areas

-Frequent cleaning of all food collection points and a frequent touch points are to be undertaken.
+Frequent cleaning of all food collection points and frequent touch points are to be undertaken.

-In external queuing area social distancing floor markers have been fitted at 1m intervals to decrease the chances of infection.
+In external queuing areas social distancing floor markers have been fitted at 1m intervals to decrease the chances of infection.

 Clear customer and delivery drive guidance on socially distance guidance has been erected at queuing points.

-In order to comply with UK government Tier 2 requirements, eat in I guest will only be allowed to dine in a maximum group of 6 people from the same family group.
-All Eat in guest will also have to place eat in orders by 10pm and vacate any restaurant by 11pm.
+In order to comply with UK government requirements, guests will only be allowed to dine on site with a maximum group of 6 people or up to 30 people when seated outside.

 Eat in Customer Rules/Guidance

-As safety sign/poster will be displayed confirming customer guidance and usage of the restaurant.
-This will be displayed at the entrance before guest enter.
+A safety sign/poster will be displayed confirming customer guidance and usage of the restaurant.
+This will be displayed at the entrance before guests enter.

-– All guest sanitise their hands before they enter or leave the restaurant
+– All guests sanitise their hands before they enter or leave the restaurant

 – They utilise the restaurant hand wash facilities.

-– They dine in a maximum of 6 people
+– They dine with a maximum of 6 people or up to 30 people when seated outside.

 – They comply with the social distancing guidance/rules of the restaurant.